Neural manifold analysis of brain circuit dynamics in health and disease: Neural Manifold Learning

 \subsection{Laplacian Eigenmaps (LEM)}

 LEM, also referred to as Spectral Embedding, is another non-linear technique similar to LLE \citep{belkin2003laplacian}.
-The algorithm is geometrically motivated as it exploits the properties of the neighbouring graph $\mathbf{G}$ generated from the high dimensional data $X$, as in Section \ref{S:isomap}, to obtain a lower dimensional embedding $\mathbf{Y}$ that optimally preserves the neighbourhood information of $\mathbf{X}$.
+The algorithm is geometrically motivated as it exploits the properties of the neighboring graph $\mathbf{G}$ generated from the high-dimensional data $\mathbf{X}$, as in Section \ref{S:isomap}, to obtain a lower-dimensional embedding $\mathbf{Y}$ that optimally preserves the neighborhood information of $\mathbf{X}$.

-In the graph $\mathbf{G}$, any two connected nodes (network states) $i$ and $j$ are connected by a weighted edge using a heat kernel with decay constant $t$, parameterising the exponential relationship of the weights with respect to the distance between the nodes in the high dimensional space $\mathbf{x}_i-\mathbf{x}_j$.
-Otherwise $t$ is set to $\infty$ leading to a binary graph.
-The resulting graph edges form the adjacency matrix $\mathbf{\Omega}$ that is used, together with the diagonal matrix $\mathbf{\Delta}$ containing the degree of each node of $\mathbf{G}$, to obtain the graph Laplacian $\mathbf{\Lambda}=\mathbf{\Delta}-\mathbf{\Omega}$, which yields many spectral properties of $\mathbf{G}$ and theoretically ensures an optimal embedding.
-The $k$ dimensions of the manifold embedding $\mathbf{Y}$ are the eigenvectors of $\mathbf{\Lambda}$.
+In the graph $\mathbf{G}$, any two connected nodes (network states) $i$ and $j$ are connected by a binary edge using a neighborhood method as in \ref{S:isomap}, or by a weighted edge computed via a kernel parametrising the exponential relationship of the weights with respect to the distance between the nodes in the high-dimensional space $\mathbf{x}_i-\mathbf{x}_j$.
+The resulting graph edges form the adjacency matrix $\mathbf{\Omega}$ that is used, together with the diagonal matrix $\mathbf{\Delta}$ containing the degree of each node of $\mathbf{G}$, to obtain the graph Laplacian $\mathbf{\Lambda}=\mathbf{\Delta}-\mathbf{\Omega}$.
+The spectral decomposition of $\mathbf{\Lambda}$ reveals the structure and clusters on $\mathbf{G}$.
+The $k$ eigenvectors with the smallest non-zero eigenvalues of $\mathbf{\Lambda}$ are, in fact, the $k$ dimensions of the manifold embedding $\mathbf{Y}$.
 Similar to LLE, Laplacian eigenmaps preserve only the local geometry of the neural population activity $\mathbf{X}$ and are therefore more robust to the construction of $\mathbf{G}$.
-Indeed LEM has been successfully used to unveil behaviourally relevant neural dynamics \citep{rubin2019revealing, sun2019effective}.
+Indeed LEM has been successfully used to unveil behaviorally relevant neural dynamics \citep{rubin2019revealing, sun2019effective}.